amisoneji/Data-Structure/Insertion Sort/README.md

     3,5,4,1,2

-2. i= 1 to j = 2 now j always will compare LHS all elements in decrement order like the current element is greater if not greater it will swap the element till index o and sort the array from on to
+2. i= 1 to j = 2 now j always will compare LHS all elements in decrement order like the current element is greater if not greater it will swap the element till index 0 and sort the array from on to

     3,4,5,1,2